 How to Tell if Your Medication Could Impair Driving

-The best way to avoid a DUI is to prevent driving while impaired.
+The best way to avoid a DWI is to prevent driving while impaired.
 The FDA details a quick guide to figuring out if it’s safe to drive while on your medication.
 Check it out below:

 - Read all sections of the Drug Facts label on your medication.